amfoss/praveshan/README.md

 $ curl -o oswald.png https://github.com/amfoss/amfoss-freshers-test/test/blob/gh-pages/assets/oswald.png
 ```

-> **Hint** : You can refer to https://automatetheboringstuff.com/chapter17/
+> **Hint**: You can refer to https://automatetheboringstuff.com/chapter17/

 ---------------------------

 ### 3. Correct your Emails

-Last night, someone from DRPK had sneaked into our system, and manipulated all of your emails in our records.
-We are unsure of the mistakes that might have crept in, and want you guys to fix them for us.
+Last night, someone from DRPK had sneaked into our system and manipulated all of your emails in our records.
+We are unsure of the mistakes that might have crept in and we want you guys to fix them for us.
 We host our records right here in this repository, in a markdown file in this repository.
 Go ahead and correct *your* email.
 Create a branch named `#<1>-<email>-fix` and send a PR.
-Remember to have a meaningful commit messsage, ofc. :grin:
+Remember to have a meaningful commit message, ofc. :grin:

 > **Help**: [Git Branch](https://www.git-scm.com/docs/git-branch/1.7.10), [Pull Requests](https://help.github.com/en/articles/about-pull-requests)